 How a Color of Diamonds Chart Can Help You Pick a Diamond

 If you are thinking of buying a diamond, a color of diamonds chart can help you do decide which one you want.
-Color is one of the four main attributes of a diamond that are graded by gemologists in deciding the overall quality of the diamond.
+Color is one of the four main attributes of a diamond that is graded by gemologists in deciding the overall quality of the diamond.
 Those attributes are color, cut, clarity and carat weight.

 Why Color of Diamonds is Important